FountainExponential/web/README.md

 Commonmark is the Markdown standard all Markdown implementers agree on.
 Fountain is a bit strange, because it does not adhere to the Commonmark standard.
 The thinking being that Fountain is specific for screenplay writing and things like tables will never be in a screenplay.
 Adding missing Commonmark functionality will make it easier for experienced Markdown users to pick it up.

-#### Links
+#### Links for interactive Diverts
 Adding links will enable branching stories like Gamebooks.
 Following links you can move from text to text, allowing you to create your own story.
-Links are different from continuations or detours in that links have to be clicked by the user to make the story continue and the other ones do not.
+Links are different from deviations or detours in that links have to be clicked by the user to make the story continue and the other ones do not.

 #### Lists and Images
 Adding lists, images and other visual elements, will make it more expressive.
 A Gamebook formatted game gets a lot more lively when in story snippets are occasionally accompanied with an image or a list of items.